aihebest/Secure-Microservices-Deployment-/README.md

 4. Configure GitHub Actions secrets
 5. Push changes to trigger the pipeline

-## Monitoring
+## Monitoring and Alerting

-The project uses Prometheus for metrics collection and Grafana for visualization.
+The project uses Prometheus for metrics collection, Grafana for visualization, and Alertmanager for notifications.
 Custom dashboards are available for monitoring the sample application.

+Key metrics monitored:
+- HTTP request duration
+- Total HTTP requests
+- Error rates

+Alerts are configured for:
+- High request latency
+- High error rates
+- Frequent pod restarts

 ## Security